softkittens/impetus/README.md

 ## Why Impetus
 - Zero‑setup progressive enhancement for static sites.
 - HTML you already write, just reactive.
-- Class components without a framework tax: constructor props, lifecycle, template resolution.
+- Class components without a framework tax: constructor props, lifecycle, reactive templates.
 - Microtask‑batched updates and per‑root caching keep it fast by default.

 ## When to use Impetus